helloimjordan/BackendSample/README.md

 ## Honeypot Setup in the cloud
 1. Create a new Memory Optimized Droplet VM (32 GB RAM, 4 CPUs, 100 GB Storage) in SFO3, and run the honeypot.sh script.
-2. Use the regionals22 network tag to open specific ports to the outside.
-3. DO ONLY: Use the regionals22 VPC network

 ### GCP Image
 1. [Create an image](https://console.cloud.google.com/compute/imagesAdd) from your new VM.
 This will be the base image for all VMs provisioned through this tool 1.
 Please include a description with basic information, such as the username/password to login, what changes are in the image, and what it's used for so it's easier to reuse if we need